CAE Reading and Use of English Practice Test 15

 41 C. ‘These endeavors’ refers to the plans to renovate the dinosaur hall.
 The rest of the paragraph continues the subject started in the previous sentence – the planned restoration of that particular museum area.

-43 D. The preceding paragraph mentions plans to disassemble the skeleton, then Paragraph D brings up the point of making the skeleton smaller and gives detailed explanation why and how they plan to achieve that.
+43 D. The preceding paragraph mentions plans to disassemble the skeleton, then Paragraph D brings up the point of making the skeleton smaller and gives a detailed explanation of why and how they plan to achieve that.

 44 F. ‘Mistake’ is the keyword here.
-The mistake that is mentioned in Paragraph F is the length of the dinosaur’s tail, which consist of too many bone segments.
+The mistake that is mentioned in Paragraph F is the length of the dinosaur’s tail, which consists of too many bone segments.
 Same sentence continues with idea of finding out the dinosaur’s age, which is then continued in the paragraph that follows.

 45 A. Another keyword in the gapped paragraph is ‘injury’.
 Then the paragraph below the topic of damages is expanded upon: ‘ … an apparent blow to the Allosaurus’s left side.
 ‘The shoulder blade looks like it has healed improperly,’ he explains.’.

-46 E. The word ‘suspicion’ in the last paragraph helps us to pick Paragraph E which focuses on a confusion between two species.
+46 E. The word ‘suspicion’ in the last paragraph helps us to pick Paragraph E which focuses on confusion between two species.

 Part 8